antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 <iframe width='1200' height='800' src='/assets/html/paris_prices_scatter.html' frameborder='0'></iframe>

 As expected, we see that the price varies a lot according to the listings locations.
-Now we can do a map by neighbourhood to have an aggregate view:
+Now we can do a map by neighbourhood to get an aggregate view:

 ```python
 # Get a Pandas DataFrame of the neighbourhoods average prices